Cusps, Kleinian groups and Eisenstein series: Preliminary

 \subsection{Vector-valued differential forms}

-Let $V$ be a finite dimensional real vector space and $\rho: G\rightarrow \Aut(V)$ be any representation.
+Let $V$ be a finite dimensional real vector space and $\rho: G\rightarrow \Aut(V)$ be any continuous (and hence smooth) representation.
 Since $\rho$ restricts to any discrete subgroup $\Ga$, and $\Ga$ naturally acts from the left on $X=G/K$ where $K$ is the stabilizer of a point in $G$, it follows that $\Ga$ also left acts on the trivial bundle $V\times X$ via

 Endowed with the trivial connection on $V\times X$, it induces a flat bundle structure on the quotient manifold $M=\Ga\backslash X$, which we denote by $V_{\rho}$.
 It is known that the cohomology with the associated local system $H^*(\Ga,V_{\rho})$ can be computed using the DeRham complex $\Omega^*(X,V)^\Ga$, where the codifferential operator $d:\Omega^k(X,V)\rightarrow \Omega^{k+1}(X,V)$ is defined by